shramanMech/Refine-with-CFD-plus-plus/README.md

 ```
 mpirun -np $NUMPROCS refmpifull multiscale inputmesh.meshb ./mach.sol $COMPLEXITY mach-output-metric.solb
 ```
-This will create the multiscale metric file names mach-output-metric.solb.
+This will create the multiscale metric file named mach-output-metric.solb.
 This can be used for adapting.
 The command for adapting the mesh is as follows:
 ```
 mpirun -np $NUMPROCS refmpifull adapt inputmesh.meshb --egads geometry title.egads -m mach-output-metric.solb -x mach-adapted-mesh.meshb
 ```